HumanSignal/label-studio/docs/source/tags/relation.md

 meta_description: Customize Label Studio by using the Relation tag to add a single consistent label to relations between regions in machine learning and data science projects.
 ---

-The Relation tag represents a single relation label.
-Use with the Relations tag to specify the value of a label to apply to a relation between regions.
+The `Relation` tag represents a single relation label.
+Use with the `Relations` tag to specify the value of a label to apply to a relation between regions.

 ### Parameters
+<i> Table 1: Parameters used in `Relation` tag. </i>

 | Param | Type | Description |
 | --- | --- | --- |